 To view the most recent syllabi for courses taught by CIEE at our Study Centers, visit our syllabi site.

 Some area studies electives may change from year-to-year depending upon student interest, instructor availability, and new course options:

 Sustainability in Context

-This course systematically introduces the field of sustainability through a "three-pillar" model articulating the critical need to balance environmental, sociocultural, and economic needs in development.
-Social and economic dimensions are viewed as constrained by, and reliant upon, the environment, thus one critical focus for sustainability is on understanding the environmental effects of various human socio-economic practices in general, and in the discovery of new knowledge leading to more sustainable practices for both the benefit of current and future generations.
-The course examines sustainability specifically within the Chinese national context, but also through the perspective that China is a part of, and situated within, the world, and what happens in China also interacts with and impacts other regions and peoples.
-Thus China, as a case study, teaches us fundamental principles and issues of sustainability.
-In this course we examine the ongoing and evolving field of sustainability, including the environmental, sociocultural, and economic aspects and their interdependencies, nature and urgency of the current situation, impact of policy and regulation, process of consensus building and public involvement, and meanings of sustainability for humans who share this planet as equal heirs.
+This course introduces the field of sustainability through a "three-pillar" model articulating the desire to balance environmental, sociocultural, and economic needs in development.
+Social and economic dimensions are constrained by and reliant upon the environment.
+Thus, one critical focus for sustainability is understanding the environmental effects of human socioeconomic practices in general, and the discovery of new knowledge leading to more sustainable practices for the benefit of current and future generations.
+The course examines sustainability within the Chinese national context, but also through the perspective that China is a part of the world.
+The course also will examine what happens when China interacts with and impacts other regions and peoples.
+China, as a case study, teaches us fundamental principles and issues of sustainability.
+In this course, we examine the evolving field of sustainability, including the environmental, sociocultural, and economic aspects and their interdependencies.
+We’ll also explore the nature and urgency of the current situation, impact of policy and regulation, process of consensus building and public involvement, and meanings of sustainability for humans who share this planet as equal heirs.

 ENVI 3002 BESC / POLI 3001 BESC

 Environmental Conditions and Public Perception in Contemporary China (spring only)